Richard Heydarian: Early life and education

 Heydarian was born in Baguio in Benguet.
 Heydarian father's side is of Persian descent and his mother is Ilocano.
-After the 1990 Luzon earthquake, Heydarian's family moved abroad for a few years, but returned to his hometown of Baguio for basic education.

-Heydarian has referred to the 1990 Luzon earthquake as one of his earliest, formative experiences.
 Heydarian moved to Metro Manila for higher education, where he took a Bachelor of Arts in political science and a Master in International Studies at the University of the Philippines Diliman.
 He is currently based in Oriel College, and pursuing a master's degree in public policy at the University of Oxford.

+Heydarian is a member of Oxford Union.
+He is also a board member on multiple foundations, including Team Pinas Foundation and We Protect Our Seas (WPS).

+He also practices martial arts, and holds a black belt in taekwondo.
+He has transitioned into mixed martial arts, because "You can never rely on just one area of strength nor can you exclusively lean on past templates.
+You need to evolve and incorporate new elements into your tool kit."
 Heydarian has often written critically about his hometown, bemoaning its gradual decline throughout the decades, especially following the post-earthquake reconstruction era.
 Nevertheless, he has always held Baguio as a potential cite for progressive politics due to its "vibrant local democracy anchored by an energetic middle class and a cosmopolitan culture".

-Heydarian also practices martial arts, and holds a black belt in Taekwondo.
-He has transitioned into mixed martial arts, because "You can never rely on just one area of strength nor can you exclusively lean on past templates.
-You need to evolve and incorporate new elements into your tool kit."

 Background

 Academia

 Heydarian began his career in academia, teaching at Ateneo de Manila University and later at De La Salle University in the early 2010s.
 As a researcher, Heydarian began as a consultant to the German think tank Friedrich-Ebert-Stiftung, Manila office, and was also the editor-in-chief of Socdem Asia, the magazine and publication outlet for the alliance of social democratic and progressive parties in the Indo-Pacific region.
 He is also a contributor to International Politics and Society magazine, published by the Friedrich-Ebert-Stiftung's Brussels office, and a magazine for social democratic thinkers.